rvl-lab-utoronto/rvl-lab-utoronto.github.io/public/assets/project-assets/pages/machine-learning.md

 >
 >
-> We aim to enable robots to learn to interact effectively with a dynamic 3D world and the humans around them.
+> We want to enable robots to interact effectively with humans and the physical world.
 > Robots need to learn from their own experience, from other robots' experience, from vast streams of simulated data,
-> and from limited human supervision.
+> and from limited human supervision and intervention.
 >
 >